-Four user categories have been predefined for the LHMI and the WHMI, each with different rights and default passwords.
+The user categories have been predefined for the LHMI and the WHMI, each with different rights and default passwords.

-The default passwords in the protection relay delivered from the factory can be changed with Administrator user rights.
+The default passwords can be changed with Administrator user rights.

-User authorization is disabled by default for the LHMI and can be enabled with the Local override parameter via the LHMI path Main Menu/ Configuration/Authorization.
+User authorization is disabled by default for LHMI and can be enabled via the LHMI or the WHMI Main Menu/Configuration/Authorization.
 WHMI always requires authentication.